ckuelker/quick-guide-en-us/DevOps/Memory/swap.md

 ## Swap Games with systemd

-The command `smem -s swap` can list swap used by processes.
-Sometimes when only `root` is logged in one can see a line like:
+The `smem -s swap` command can list the swap space used by processes.
+Sometimes, if only `root` is logged in, you may see a line like this:

 ~~~
 16940 USER     /lib/systemd/systemd --user      240     1376     2444     8088
 ~~~

-The __240__  indicates that the process with PID __16940__ uses swap for the user `USER`.
-Usually this means that the user is logged in.
-In some case this is not the case and the entry hangs around.
-When the user logs in again with ssh for example usually the ssh process will "inherit" the 'swappiness'.
+The __240__ indicates that the process with PID __16940__ is using swap for the user `USER`.
+Usually this means the user is logged in.
+In some cases this is not the case and the entry is hanging.
+For example, if the user logs in again using ssh, the ssh process will usually "inherit" the swappiness.

-To understand  which service is using this entry by `systemd`, one has to remember the PID and execute the following command:
+To understand which service is using this entry from `systemd`, remember the PID and run the following command:

 ```bash
 systemd-cgls -u user.slice --no-pager